jarrekk/imgkit/README.md

 2. Install wkhtmltopdf:

     * Debian/Ubuntu:

         ``` bash
         sudo apt-get install wkhtmltopdf
         ```

         **Warning!** Version in debian/ubuntu repos have reduced functionality (because it compiled without the wkhtmltopdf QT patches), such as adding outlines, headers, footers, TOC etc. To use this options you should install static binary from [wkhtmltopdf](http://wkhtmltopdf.org/) site or you can use this [script](https://github.com/jarrekk/imgkit/blob/master/travis/init.sh).

-  * MacOSX
+    * MacOSX:

         ``` bash
-    brew install wkhtmltopdf
+        brew install --cask wkhtmltopdf
         ```

-  * Windows and other options: check [wkhtmltopdf homepage](http://wkhtmltopdf.org/) for binary installers or [wiki page](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF).
+    * Windows and other options:

+        Check [wkhtmltopdf homepage](http://wkhtmltopdf.org/) for binary installers or [wiki page](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF).

 ## Usage